primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 When an UPDATE statement like the above one executes, it may match any number of rows, including none at all.
-An UPDATE statement typically has a "row count" value associated with a particular execution, which indicates the number of rows that matched the WHERE criteria, and therefore represents that number of rows that were subject to the SET clause.
+An UPDATE statement typically has a "row count" value associated with a particular execution, which indicates the number of rows that matched the WHERE criteria, and therefore represents the number of rows that were subject to the SET clause.

 Deletes